masoudrayat/Leeds-EV-C-Points/README.md

 - Importing necessary libraries
 - Loading the dataset
 - Cleaning and preparing the data for analysis

+## Project Structure

+The project is organized into the following directories and files:

+- `notebooks/`: Contains the Jupyter Notebook used for the analysis.
+  - `Leeds_EV_Chargepoint_Utilization.ipynb`: The main Jupyter Notebook that performs the analysis and generates the report.
+  - `link`: A link to the dataset.

 ## Visualizations
 The project includes various visualizations to understand the utilization patterns of EV chargepoints.
 These visualizations are created using libraries such as Matplotlib and Seaborn.